Gary Lewis & the Playboys

-Gary Lewis & the Playboys were a 1960s pop and rock group, fronted by musician Gary Lewis, the son of comedian Jerry Lewis.
+Gary Lewis & the Playboys is a pop and rock group, fronted by musician Gary Lewis, the son of comedian Jerry Lewis.
 They are best known for their 1965 Billboard Hot 100 number-one single "This Diamond Ring", which was the first of a string of hit singles they had in 1965 and 1966.
-The band had an earnest, boy-next-door image similar to British invasion contemporaries such as Herman's Hermits and Gerry and the Pacemakers.
-The group folded in 1970, but a version of the band later resumed touring and continues to tour, often playing for veterans' benefits.
+The band had an earnest, boy-next-door image similar to British Invasion contemporaries such as Herman's Hermits and Gerry and the Pacemakers.
+The group folded in 1970, but a version of the band later resumed touring and continues to tour, often playing for Veterans' Administration benefits.